mazcter/Project-Haalu/README.md

-# Project Haalu — A Study of Milk Types and Their Correlation with Quality Variables
+# Project Haalu- Statistical Analysis and Machine Learning for Milk Quality Assessment

 **Service Learning Report | Department of Mathematics, CHRIST (Deemed to be University), Bengaluru | March 2025**